 Perhaps one must have once explored these isolated and preserved lands to understand the extent of human and ecological wealth.
 Maybe not…

-The volcanic islands of the Marquises form the largest archipelago of French Polynesia, located about 1500 km north-north / east of Tahiti, these islands named Fenua Enata in Marquisian, contain hitherto protected natural treasures.
+The volcanic islands of the Marquises form the largest archipelago of French Polynesia.
+Is it located about 1500 km north-north / east of Tahiti.
+These islands named Fenua Enata in Marquisian, contain hitherto protected natural treasures.

 Today threatened with full force by a huge fishing project, the marine sanctuary of the Marquises is at stake.